XKHoshizora/auto-ros-installer/README.md

    cd auto-ros-installer
    ```

-2. Run the script for the desired ROS version:
+2. Add permissions and run the script for the desired ROS version:

    - For ROS1 (ROS Noetic):